renbkna/yt-dlp-ui/README.md

   Monitor the progress of downloads with real-time status updates and progress bars

 - **Beautiful Themes**
-  Switch between "Kawaii Pastel" light theme and "Sewerslvt" dark theme
+  Switch between light theme and dark theme

 ## 🚀 Installation